 In addition, despite efforts at compliance, from time to time we or our partners may receive notices of manufacturing, quality-related, or other observations following inspections by regulatory authorities around the world, as well as official agency correspondence regarding compliance.
 For example, on June 9, 2020 the FDA issued a warning letter related to our manufacturing plant in Hikari, Yamaguchi, Japan which included several technical observations, including observations about procedures, personnel, records, investigations, training, equipment, and oversight.
-We responded to the warning letter within the required timeframe and the Hikari plant is currently working under the comprehensive corrective action/preventative action plan.
-The issues raised as part of the inspection are being addressed within the context of those activities.
+Based on our responses and corrective actions, the FDA revised the inspection classification to Voluntary Action Indicated and determined that the conditions in the Warning Letter were addressed and, as a result, the Warning Letter was closed.
 The corrective actions resulted in a temporary supply shortage of Leuprorelin, a product which we supply to AbbVie, Inc. ("AbbVie") pursuant to a supply agreement.
 AbbVie has since filed a lawsuit against us on November 6, 2020 specifying an alleged breach of contract.
 We or our partners may receive additional or similar observations, correspondence and claims in the future, whether regarding the Hikari plant or otherwise.
 If we are unable to resolve these observations and address regulator concerns and claims from partners in a timely fashion, our business, financial condition and results of operations could be materially affected.
-See "----We are involved in litigation relating to our operations on an ongoing basis, and such litigation could result in financial losses or harm our business" for further discussion on risks associated with litigation and lawsuits relating to our operations.
+See "-We are involved in litigation relating to our operations on an ongoing basis, and such litigation could result in financial losses or harm our business" for further discussion on risks associated with litigation and lawsuits relating to our operations.

 The development and manufacture of biologics and stem cell therapies present heightened or additional risks.
 The manufacture of biologics, including stem cell products, is highly complex and is characterized by inherent risks and challenges, such as raw material inconsistencies, logistical and sourcing challenges, significant quality control and assurance requirements, manufacturing complexity (including heightened regulatory requirements) and significant manual processing.
-Unlike products that rely on chemicals for efficacy, such as most pharmaceuticals, biologics are difficult to characterize due to the inherent variability of biological input materials.
+Unlike products that rely on chemicals for efficacy, such as most pharmaceuticals, biologics are more complex to characterize due to the inherent variability of biological input materials.
 As a result, assays of the finished product may not be sufficient to ensure that the product will perform in the intended manner.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in, among other things, lot failures, product recalls, product liability claims or insufficient inventory, which could be costly to us or result in reputational damage.

 Furthermore, sourcing and transportation of plasma and production and distribution of plasma-derived products is complex, capital intensive and subject to extensive regulation.
 Efforts to increase the collection of plasma may require strengthening acquisition and third-party contracting capacities and successful regulatory approval of additional plasma collection facilities and plasma fractionation facilitates.
-Further development of such capacities and facilities involve a lengthy regulatory process and is highly capital intensive.
+Further development of such capacities and facilities involves a lengthy regulatory process and is highly capital intensive.
 In addition, access to and transport and use of plasma may be subject to restrictions by governmental agencies.
 If we are unable to manage these inherent risks and challenges, we may lose market share or customer confidence, be required to record charges related to idle capacity or impairment on facilities or take other actions which could materially and adversely affect the Plasma-Derived Therapies business.